microsoftarchive/Learn-LTI/docs/ARCHITECTURE_OVERVIEW.md

 * **AAD** - Azure Active Directory is a multi-tenant, cloud-based identity and access management service.
 What this service does in the context of Learn LTI Application is provide single sign-on and multi-factor authentication, NB.
 Ensure user account details of users in the LMS and AAD are the same to allow users to access the Learn LTI Application.
 * **Connect** - Provides endpoints between LMS v1.1 - 1.3 and Microsoft Learn LTI Application and Azure.
 Connect verifies Azure calls and serves as the management pipeline to Azure endpoints.
 * **Backend** - Makes the Azure calls to Microsoft Learn Catalog APIs and updates Storage.
-* **Storage** – Stores assignment information and tracks student progress with modules and callback URLs and does not store any personal student information.
+* **Storage** – Stores assignment information created within LTI application to which LMS course and tracks student progress of tasks created by the LTI Application, and callback URLs to learn content.
+This does not store any personal student information

 # Backend Infrastructure